mohamadammar21-0518/Snake-Game/README.md

 - Python 3.x
 - Pygame library
--

 To install Pygame, just open your terminal and type:
 "pip install pygame"

 After installing Pygame, run your Snake game using:
-"python Snake.py"  or "python -u <path of Snake.py file>
+"python Snake.py"  or "python -u "path of python file"